delphictruth/whenedenwaslost-01/src/site/notes/Navigational/Hoth.md

 - Also known as
 # Hoth

-[[Organizations/Knights of Ren\|Knights of Ren]] have a mission here during their year of retraining
+[[Force Traditions & Sects/Knights of Ren\|Knights of Ren]] have a mission here during their year of retraining

 **Region**::  [[Navigational/Outer Rim\|Outer Rim]]; [[Navigational/Western Reaches\|Western Reaches]]
 **Sector**::  [[Anoat sector\|Anoat sector]]